 The following graph shows the cost of PV and wind power in Germany including the cheapest battery storage installed in 2021:

-Since renewable electricity is cheap, storage can cost quite a bit without affecting competitiveness in the power grid.
+Since renewable electricity is cheap, storage can be rather inefficient and cost quite a bit without affecting competitiveness in the power grid.

 What amount of short-term storage is needed?